pavelpiha/123asd/STYLE_GUIDELINES.md

 1. **PR Description**: Provide a detailed description of the changes in the PR.
 Include the purpose of the PR and any relevant context.
 2. **Main branch restrictions**: pull request to the 'main' branch should be raised from a branch that starts with 'feature/' or 'fix/'

-## Linting

-1. **Use ESLint**: All code should pass ESLint without any warnings or errors.
-2. **Run Linter and Tests Before Committing**: Run the linter and fix any issues before committing your code.